Areas

 Natural Resources

-Argentina has a great wealth of diverse natural resources.
-With support from scientific, productive, and distributive policies, these resources could become the lever for development.
-Fostering innovation based on natural resources could help diversify the productive matrix and promote exports of knowledge-intensive products.
+Argentina has a great wealth and diversity of natural resources.
+Accompanied by scientific, productive and distributive policies, can be the lever for the country’s development.
+Promoting innovation based on natural resources can contribute to diversifying the productive matrix and exporting knowledge-intensive products.

-To take advantage of the full potential of these resources, Argentina needs clear medium- and long-term strategies led by the public sector in coordination with private stakeholders and the science and technology system.
-Regulation is vital: misuse of natural resources can damage the environment and jeopardize human health.
+To achieve this, a strategy led by the public sector is needed, in coordination with private actors and the scientific-technological system.
+Regulation is fundamental: the exploitation of natural resources can damage the environment and harm people’s health.
 Improving the governance of natural resources is key.
+What does this mean?

-Our work seeks to improve the governance of natural resources.
-How?
-We are developing policies to add value and regulate the use of resources, care for the environment, distribute benefits, and promote coordination among different stakeholders.
+We work to improve the governance of natural resources, how?
+We propose policies to give value and regulate the use of resources, the care of the environment, the distribution of benefits and the articulation between the different actors.

-Natural resources are the driver for innovation that Argentina needs to grow and develop.
+Natural resources can be the engine of innovation that Argentina needs to grow and develop.

 Team